Skip to Content

 Canada’s apostille process involves three steps:

-1. Prepare your documents – Before submitting your documents you must ensure they meet all the requirements set by Global Affairs Canada (Step 2) and by the relevant embassy or consulate (Step 3).
+1. Prepare your documents – Before submitting your documents you must ensure they meet all the requirements set by the Canadian authorities and the recipient abroad.

 If you need to get your Canadian documents apostilled, we can help!
 Our experts will manage and expedite the entire process on your behalf.
 You send your documents to us and we handle the rest.
-When you contact our friendly staff we will review your specific needs, explain your options, and answer any questions you have.
-We also provide a detailed quote so you can make an informed decision on how you want to proceed – no pressure and no obligation.
+When you contact our friendly staff we will review your specific needs, explain your options, and answer any questions.

 Contact our friendly staff to answer your questions or to get the process started.
 Call us toll-free at 1-888-433-1011 or send us an online enquiry.
 We would be happy to hear from you.